 WHAT HAPPENS WHEN THE AT-FAULT DRIVER HAS NO INSURANCE?

-As many as one in every eight drivers in California are driving without automobile insurance.
+As many as one in every eight drivers in California is driving without automobile insurance.

 Thankfully California and many other states require car insurance companies to offer uninsured motorist coverage.
-Uninsured motorist coverage, or sometimes called “UM” is a type of coverage to cover you, your passengers and even your dependents or those the injured person cares for, in some situations.
+Uninsured motorist coverage, sometimes called “UM” is a type of coverage to cover you, your passengers, and even your dependents or those the injured person cares for in some situations.
 Under certain facts, uninsured motorist coverage may also provide coverage in hit-and-run type accidents.

 When the at-fault driver or even the owner of the car driven by the at-fault driver does not have insurance, that is when having uninsured motorist coverage can be your first and best option.
 Think of it as if your insurance company “steps into the shoes of the uninsured driver or car owner.”
 You now look to your insurance to pay for the harms and losses caused by the at-fault driver or owner who was not responsible enough to follow the law and drive with car insurance.

 In most cases where the at-fault driver is 100 percent at fault, your insurance company will not count the claim against you.
 California uses a sliding scale to determine the percentage of fault to spread fault among all the at-fault parties.
 If you are partly at fault, even if it is a modest amount, payment of your claim may be reduced by that amount of fault by your insurance company in an uninsured motorist claim.

 OUR FRESNO, CA, PERSONAL INJURY LAW FIRM PROVIDES THE FOLLOWING PRACTICE AREAS: